jnicol/tweet-php/README.md

     'access_token'          => '',
     'access_token_secret'   => '',
     'twitter_screen_name'   => '',
-    'cache_file'            => './twitter.txt', // Where on the server to save the cached tweets
-    'cachetime'             => 60 * 60, // Seconds to cache feed (1 hour).
+    'cache_file'            => './twitter.txt', // Where on the server to save the cached formatted tweets 'cache_file_raw'        => './twitter-array.txt', // Where on the server to save the cached raw tweets 'cachetime'             => 60 * 60, // Seconds to cache feed (1 hour).
     'tweets_to_display'     => 10, // How many tweets to fetch
     'ignore_replies'        => true, // Ignore @replies